ivan-kleshnin/reactive-polyglot/README.md

 2. Separate packages for [subject-like](https://github.com/TylorS/most-subject) and [property-like](https://github.com/mostjs/hold https://github.com/mostjs/hold) primitives.
 3. Provides API to handle errors.
 4. Provides API to handle ending.

+#### XStream

+1. One primitive: `Stream`.
+2. Always multicast.
+A Stream is like an RxJS Subject.
+3. Streams end on error.

 #### Common